-Now, what we're going to do as we go into the book of 1-John, we're going to go ahead and we'll use The New Testament in Its Original Order-A Faithful Version, which I did.
-And we're going to see some very profound things in an overview as we look at it.
-You will notice the Greek text from the Interlinear by Berry-and we're going to cover some of those things in the Interlinear, because this will help us a great deal.
-Now, let's focus in on something that's important that John did.
-He said, 'I write' or 'I wrote'; and only in one place does he say, 'I say.'
-So that in itself is very profound.
-So as we do, as we do this survey we'll go to these verses very quickly.
+What we're going to do as we go Into the book of 1-John, we're going to go ahead and we'll use The Holy Bible in Its Original Order, A Faithful Version, which I did.
+We're going to see some very profound things in an overview as we look at it.
+You will notice the Greek text from the Interlinear Greek-English New Testament by Berry, because this will help us a great deal.

+Let's focus in on something that's important that John did.
+He said, I write or I wrote; and only in one place does he say, 'say.
+That in itself is very profound.
+As we do this survey we'll go to these verses very quickly.
 Then when we come back and do a verse-by-verse, this will help us connect it all together.

-1-John 1:4: "These things we are also writing to you, so that our joy may be completely full."
+1-John 1:4: "These things we are also writing to you, so that your joy may be completely full."
 Let me mention here that the scholars have a dispute as to who wrote 1-John.
 Because in the first part of it, it is we.
-And I'm convinced that the we has to do (as we'll see when we get to it) with the apostles that were with John.
-So, he says, "...we are writing..."
+And I'm convinced that the we has to do with the apostles that were with John.
+So, he says, "...we are also writing..."

-Now, let's go to 1-John 2:1 "My little children, I am writing..."
-So it's very important what he's saying.
-And we're going to see that every one of these things has to do with knowledgeable, long-time, converted brethren of Christ, and the crisis that was at hand then.
+1-John 2:1 "My little children, I am writing..."
+It's very important what he's saying.
+We're going to see that every one of these things has to do with knowledgeable, long-time, converted brethren of Christ, and the crisis that was at hand then.

-1-John 2:7, he says: "Brethren, I am not writing a new commandment to you but an old commandment....
-[Yet on the other hand] (v 8): ...I am writing a new commandment to you..."
-Now, you will notice all the way through that I translated these in the present tense, because that's what it is in the Greek.
-And I'll explain in a little bit about that as we go along.
+Verse 7: "Brethren, I am not writing a new commandment to you but an old commandment.... [yet, on the other hand]: ...I am writing a new commandment to you..." (vs 7-8).

+You will notice all the way through that I translated these in the present tense, because that's what it is in the Greek.